Dir: Daniel Kokotajlo

 It may not sound like the most inviting proposition; bearing witness to the damage religion can do to a family’s interpersonal relationships.
 But in the hands of debut writer-director Daniel Kokotajlo, it’s a gripping and powerful experience.
 Because this film’s targets prove to be broader than the beliefs of just one faith.

 Molly Wright plays Alex, a teenage Jehovah’s Witness, whose life was saved, as a baby, by blood transfusion.
 Such tampering with the sanctity of the lifeblood being against their teachings, she’s now made it clear on her medical record that any such ‘meddling’ is utterly forbidden.
 Regardless of how desperately it might be needed.
 And such devout devotion makes her mum Ivanna (Siobhan Finneran) very, very proud.

 Ivanna is prouder still when Alex is willing to couple up with Steven (Robert Emms), the brand new ‘elder’ at their church (actually a young and thoroughly decent type).
 Meantime, older sister Luisa (Sacha Parkinson) is getting tempted down a quite different path.
-As she matures into her late teens, and the uncharted territory of higher education, she’s starting to mix with boys from the outside world.
-It’s not long before the unthinkable happens… she falls pregnant.
+As she matures into her late teens, and the uncharted territory of higher education, she’s starting to mix with boys from the outside world …with ruinous results.

 Siobhan Finneran’s maternal turn is quite brilliant; one of unfathomably steely resolve, even as her own unshakeable mindset destroys all she holds dear.
 The tones this coruscating drama is painted in are all dull browns and dirty yellows: a drabness reflecting a refusal to enjoy the colours of life, forever waiting instead for the lush paradise that is sure to come …later.
 Always later.